tjdragon/swapverse/README.md

 # SwapVerse

 This project investigates [CLOB](https://en.wikipedia.org/wiki/Central_limit_order_book) using [Solidity](https://docs.soliditylang.org/) with the ultimate purpose to execute on [Hedera](https://hedera.com/).

+If you like what you see, please donate some BTC to bc1qf3gsvfk0yp9fvw0k8xvq7a8dk80rqw0apcy8kx or some ETH to 0x7e674C55f954d31B2f86F69d7A58B2BCe84Cf6b4

 ## Intro

-A [CLOB FIFO](https://en.wikipedia.org/wiki/Order_matching_system) is a typical order matching algorithm for centralised exchanges.
+A [CLOB FIFO](https://en.wikipedia.org/wiki/Order_matching_system) is a typical order matching algorithm for centralized exchanges.

-[While order book mechanisms are the dominant medium of exchange of electronic assets in traditional finance [13], they are challenging to use within a smart contract environment.
-The size of the state needed by an order book to represent the set of outstanding orders (e.g., passive liquidity) is large and extremely costly in the smart contract environment, where users must pay for space and compute power utilized](https://web.stanford.edu/~guillean/papers/uniswap_analysis.pdf) (An analysis of Uniswap markets).
+"While order book mechanisms are the dominant medium of exchange of electronic assets in traditional finance [13], they are challenging to use within a smart contract environment.
+The size of the state needed by an order book to represent the set of outstanding orders (e.g., passive liquidity) is large and extremely costly in the smart contract environment, where users must pay for space and compute power utilized" ([An analysis of Uniswap markets](https://web.stanford.edu/~guillean/papers/uniswap_analysis.pdf)).

-The above is the reason why we do not see decentralised CLOB in existing DEXs... until [Solana](https://blog.saber.so/solana-dex-ecosystem-exploring-amms-and-clobs-ceafb78353fe) and [Hedera](https://hedera.com/hh-ieee_coins_paper-200516.pdf).
+The above is the reason why we do not see decentralised CLOB in existing DEXs... until [Solana](https://blog.saber.so/solana-dex-ecosystem-exploring-amms-and-clobs-ceafb78353fe)'s [Serum](https://solana.com/ecosystem/serum) and [Hedera](https://hedera.com/hh-ieee_coins_paper-200516.pdf).

-The below is my personal investigation of CLOBs in Solidity to be executed on Hedera while learning to code [Solidity](https://docs.soliditylang.org/), [Hardhat](https://hardhat.org/), [Remix](http://remix.ethereum.org/), [Hedera](https://docs.hedera.com/guides/docs/sdks/smart-contracts/create-a-smart-contract) and [VS Studio](https://code.visualstudio.com/)
+The below is my personal investigation of CLOBs in Solidity to be executed on Hedera while learning to code in [Solidity](https://docs.soliditylang.org/) using [Hardhat](https://hardhat.org/), [Remix](http://remix.ethereum.org/), [Hedera](https://docs.hedera.com/guides/docs/sdks/smart-contracts/create-a-smart-contract), [web3j](https://docs.web3j.io/) and [VS Studio](https://code.visualstudio.com/).

+I definitely should have taken the [blue pill](https://en.wikipedia.org/wiki/Red_pill_and_blue_pill) on this one!

 ### Notes about the code
 The code is most likely buggy and not so well designed with a sub-optimal implementation.